KaiStraka/galaxy-classification-cnn/README.md

     Conv 2 : 64 channels / filters
     Conv 3 : 128 channels / filters

-Similarly, FC1 has 8192 input features and outputs 128 into FC2, which outputs 8 possible answers, each corresponding to 1 of 8 Galaxy Zoo dataset types.
+Similarly, FC1 has 8192 input features and outputs 128 into FC2, which outputs 8 morphology classes, each corresponding to 1 of 8 Galaxy Zoo dataset classes.

 Other notable details:
+    Activation function : ReLU
     Optimizer : Adam
     Learning rate : 0.0005
     Weight decay : 0.0005